MicrosoftLearning/Microsoft-365-Copilot-Immersion-Experience/Instructions/Labs/Task_4_Collaborate_Using_Pages.md

 In this task, you’ll explore the new **Pages** functionality, a dynamic, shareable space for collaboration and idea organization.

-At the moment, Pages is only available when using the **Work tab** scope in Business Chat; however, this functionality will be coming to the **Web tab** scope in the future.
+Currently, Pages is only available when using the Work tab scope in Business Chat; however, this functionality will be coming to the **Web tab** scope in the future.
 <BR>
 <BR>
 <div style="background-color: #e0f7ff; padding: 10px; border-left: 5px solid #0078D4;">